davidjamesstone/noide/README.md

 Ensure any code is backed up regularly.
 I would not like it to be responsible for any work lost.

 Also, there is no authentication or security built in.
-Do not run on a publicly accessible port.
+Do not run on a publicly accessible server and port.

 ![debugger](https://raw.github.com/davidjamesstone/noide/gh-pages/images/Untitled2.jpg "debugger")